catglossop/ROS-triangulation-package/README.md

 1. A camera feed or rosbag that includes the object(s) of interest
 2. Published Odometry messages
 3. A published transform tree including:
-   -The camera frame
+   - The camera frame
-   -The odometry frame
+   - The odometry frame
-   -Any necessary frames to transform between the previous two frames -Geometry, sensor, and nav messages, message filters, and Eigen libraries installed
+   - Any necessary frames to transform between the previous two frames
+   - Geometry, sensor, and nav messages, message filters, and Eigen libraries installed

 The overview of the use of this node is as follows:
 1. A rosbag is chosen or recorded that contains the object(s) of interest.
 A diverse range of perspectives to take a large number of samples should be taken (30 - 50 images).
 This diversity will depend on the direction of appraoch to the object and the speed of approach.